tjwalkr3/ham-exam/README.md

 - [ ] 3+ generic form input component

 Features:
-- [ ] reusable component for rendering the question
-- [ ] reusable component for the whole page
+- [ ] turn the component that renders multiple questions into a generic carousel component
+- [ ] add an API endpoint that adds points to a question's mastery count, based on whether a user has answered the question correctly
+- [ ] make the quiz question itself a generic form component that goes inside of the generic carousel component (it should have a button to check your answer inside of it, and this should make a request to the new mastery endpoint)
-- [ ] a page to hold the rendered questions
+- [ ] add a page that is shown at the end of a quiz that displays your score

 ### Nov 15
 #### Estimates: